dart-lang/language/working/4200-metaobjects/feature-specification.md

 In the first part of `main` this is used to get access to the actual type arguments of an existing object.
 In the last part, it is used to get access to the type arguments of a given _type_.
-The first part can be expressed today by adding an instance member to the class, but the last part is not expressible in current Dart.
+The first part can be expressed today if we can add an instance member to the class, but the last part is not expressible in current Dart.

 Here is the corresponding implicitly induced metaobject class: